UCYT5040/Snap-Hack/README.md

 # Snap Hack

-Snap Hack is work in progress.
+Snap Hack is work in progress, but ready for you to use.

 ## Hacks